Russia sees little optimism in US response on Ukraine crisis | Law-Order

 - Russian Federation

-But as expected, the U.S. and the Western alliance firmly rejected any concessions on Moscow's main points Wednesday, refusing to permanently ban Ukraine from joining NATO and saying allied deployments of troops and military equipment in Eastern Europe are nonnegotiable.
-The U.S. did outline areas in which some of Russia's concerns might be addressed, possibly offering a path to de-escalation.
+But as expected, the US and the Western alliance firmly rejected any concessions on Moscow's main points Wednesday, refusing to permanently ban Ukraine from joining NATO and saying allied deployments of troops and military equipment in Eastern Europe are nonnegotiable.
+The US did outline areas in which some of Russia's concerns might be addressed, possibly offering a path to de-escalation.
+But, as it has done repeatedly for the past several weeks, Washington also warned Moscow of devastating sanctions if it invades Ukraine.
+In addition to penalties targeting Russian people and key economic sectors, several senior US officials said Thursday with certainty that Germany would not allow a newly constructed gas pipeline to begin operations in the event of an incursion.

-“There is no change, there will be no change,” U.S. Secretary of State Antony Blinken said, repeating the warning that any Russian incursion into Ukraine would be met with massive consequences and severe economic costs.
+All eyes are now on President Vladimir Putin, who will decide how Russia will respond amid fears that Europe could again be plunged into war.
+In the meantime, US President Joe Biden spoke to his Ukrainian counterpart Volodmyr Zelenskyy on Thursday to reiterate American and allied support, including recent deliveries of US military aid.

+“Had a long phone conversation with POTUS,” Zelenskyy tweeted.
+“Discussed recent diplomatic efforts on de-escalation and agreed on joint actions for the future.
+Thanked President Joe Biden for the ongoing military assistance.
+Possibilities for financial support to Ukraine were also discussed.”
+Kremlin spokesman Dmitry Peskov told reporters earlier that the response from the US — and a similar one from NATO — left “little ground for optimism.”
+But he added that “there always are prospects for continuing a dialogue, it's in the interests of both us and the Americans.”
+White House press secretary Jen Psaki was circumspect when asked whether the Biden administration saw a sliver of hope in that the Russians said they would keep communications open even as they said that they lacked optimism..

 Lavrov said top officials will submit proposals to Putin.
 Peskov said the Russian reaction would come soon.